lamalab-org/secs/app/README.md

 ### Visualize candidates

-You can adjust by what metric to adjust the list of candidates.
+You can adjust by what metric to list of candidates.
+For example, here are the best metrics for the sum of similarities across different methods.

 ![alt text](image-2.png)